krishnam1912/LibraryManagementSystem/README.md

 # Library_Management_System
 __Library Management System__ -This is a library management System application is developed using MySQL database and GUI with the help of Java netbeans .
-The library management system allows a librarian to track books and their quantity, books issued to members.
+The library management system allows a administrator to track books and their quantity, books issued to members.
 Application functionalities includes -
 1. Mananging Books
 2. Mananging Members